 - Mantra: “I will have good days and bad days but my value is not determined by my weight and I intend to nourish myself at the start of each day.”

-so – i have to say – it worked. it worked! i had lingering hormone issues (pcos) from some nutritional deficiencies in the past (years ago!) and this plan worked. did i mention it worked?
+so – i have to say – it worked. it worked! i had lingering hormone issues (pcos) from some nutritional deficiencies in the past (several years ago) and this plan has really helped my health improve.

 Here are some resources that I found helpful.
 They are articles about thin PCOS-ers (women who have PolyCystic Ovarian Syndrome but are not overweight), about restrictive eating habits, and recovery from disordered eating / eating disorders.